Jeff Cohn Cellars (JC Cellars)

 Cohn's passionate approach to winemaking has earned him numerous awards and ratings over the years

-His name is Jeff Cohn, originally from Bowie, Maryland.
-Cohn became interested in the wine business and began his career with the well-respected Boordy Vineyards.
-Boordy is Maryland’s oldest surviving winery (1965) and is nestled in the Long Green Valley of northeastern Baltimore County.
-Cohn learned the basics of winery work and winemaking but sought a warmer venue for his winemaking ambitions.
+Originally from Bowie, Maryland, Jeff Cohn became interested in the wine business and took his first winery job with the well-respected Boordy Vineyards – Maryland’s oldest surviving winery, located in the Long Green Valley of northeastern Baltimore County.
+Cohn learned the basics of winery work and winemaking, but sought a warmer climate for his winemaking ambitions.

-Rosenblum Cellars was at the time a major player in Zinfandel circles and has remained so until this day.
-A close relationship soon developed between Cohn and Kent Rosenblum that has helped Cohn in the formative years of his own Jeff Cohn Cellars.
-Cohn calls Rosenblum his “mentor” and frequently confers with him on winery matters.
+After earning a degree in Agricultural Chemistry and Enology from Fresno State, Cohn decided to make California his new home.
+He had an opportunity after graduation to interview with a number of wineries, and ultimately landed a position with Rosenblum Cellars, working under the highly respected Kent Rosenblum.
+At the time, Rosenblum was a major player in Zinfandel circles and has remained so until this day.
+A close relationship soon developed between Cohn and Kent Rosenblum – one that helped Cohn in the formative years of his own Jeff Cohn Cellars.
+Cohn calls Rosenblum his mentor and frequently confers with him on winery matters.

-In 1997, Jeff Cohn Cellars (then known as JC Cellars) became a reality with the introduction of a microscopic 75 cases of initial release.
-Like Rosenblum, Jeff Cohn Cellars has followed the innovative approach to industrial winemaking.
+In 1997, Jeff Cohn Cellars (then known as JC Cellars) became a reality with the introduction of a microscopic 75 cases.
+Like Rosenblum, Jeff Cohn Cellars followed the innovative approach to industrial winemaking.
 Both wineries are located in industrial areas of Northern California’s sprawling East Bay, with Jeff Cohn Cellars located in Oakland and Rosenblum Cellars in nearby Alameda.

-“The fact that we put all our profits into buying better grapes, barrels and equipment, and, not into vineyard land and intangibles, makes our wines that much better,” commented Jeff Cohn.
-“We are able to focus on the terroir of the vineyards and everyone knows that the aspect of terroir is most important in making really fine wines.”
+“The fact that we put all of our profits into buying better grapes, barrels and equipment, and, not into vineyard land and intangibles, makes our wines that much better,” Jeff Cohn has stated.
+“We are able to focus on the terroir of the vineyards and everyone knows that the aspect of terroir is the most important in making really fine wines.”

 Map of the area